mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 <img src="cold_wallet_persistent_usb_images/image12.png" max-width="300" height="280"/>

-Now the USB drive with Ubuntu will be created.
+Now the USB device with Ubuntu will be created.
 It takes a little while.
 You will see a dialog with “Work done” highlighted in green when everything is finished.

 *   Click ‘OK’
 *   Click ‘Quit’ for any dialogs which appear afterward.